-I am a UNIX systems engineer working in the telecommunications and media industry.
+I am a UNIX systems engineer working in Networking and Infrastructure.

 I went to school in Germany and got a German Abitur at the Albert-Einstein-Gymnasium in Kaarst before coming to England to read for a BSc in Computer Science at Royal Holloway.
 I gained a PhD in Computer Science in 1999 researching Support Vector Machines and their uses in medical and forensic settings.
-In addition to my research in artificial intelligence I ran some of the Department's Linux and Sun services and worked as a systems engineer which lead me to my current job as the senior systems enginer at Websense.
+In addition to my research in artificial intelligence I ran some of the department’s Linux and Sun services and have since worked as a systems engineer in media distribution, security and infrastructure management.
 I also lectured in my research areas as well as teaching commercial Unix and Internet courses.
+I am a Chartered Engineer and a Chartered Information Technology Professional and hold Scrum Master and Scrum Product Owner Certifications.

 My other interests are closely linked to anything to do with Mountains.
 I love to go hiking and climbing and take photographs in the progress.

-I am a member of the DAV Sektion Düsseldorf (The German Alpine Association Branch in Düsseldorf), my old University's alumni climbing club ULGMC and my old college's climbing club MACS.
-I also hold a Single Pitch Award and Climbing Wall Leading Award, which are UK climbing instructor qualifications.
+I am a member of the DAV Sektion Düsseldorf (The German Alpine Association Branch in Düsseldorf) and my old University’s alumni climbing club ULGMC.
+I also hold the MLT UK Single Pitch Award and the Climbing Wall Leading Award, which are UK climbing instructor qualifications.

 If I have any time left I like to listen to classical music and I usually have a season ticket for the BBC Proms.